slackapi/bolt-js/docs/_future/create_new_app.md

 slack triggers create --trigger-def "triggers/link-shortcut.json"
 ```

 The above command will create a trigger for the selected workspace.
+Make sure to select the workspace you want and that it is appended by `(dev)`.
+This will create a dev instance of your app.
 Once the trigger is successfully created, you should see an output like this:
 ```
 ⚡ Trigger created
    Trigger ID:   [ID]